jianyu-niu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a second-year Ph.D. student at School of Engineering, University of British Columbia, supervised by [Prof. Chen Feng](https://people.ok.ubc.ca/cfeng01/index.html), who is the co-cluster lead of [Blockchain@UBC](https://blockchain.ubc.ca).
+I am currently a third-year Ph.D. student at School of Engineering, University of British Columbia (Okanagan Campus), supervised by [Prof. Chen Feng](https://people.ok.ubc.ca/cfeng01/index.html), who is the co-cluster lead of [Blockchain@UBC](https://blockchain.ubc.ca).
-My research interests lie in distributed system, cybersecurity, as well as blockchain technologies.
+My research interests lie in distributed system and blockchain technologies.
-Recently, I have been focusing on off-chain scaling technologies, including payment channel networks and sidechains.
+Recently, I have been focusing on the scalability and incentive analysis of NC-based blockchains and BFT.